The Statute Of Limitations For Medical Malpractice Explained:

 Exceptions to the Medical Malpractice Statute of Limitations In New York

 As with most laws, several exceptions exist to the 30-month statute of limitations on medical malpractice cases in New York.
 For example, a patient whose surgeon left a foreign object such as a medical instrument inside of his or her body has just one year from the date of the surgery to file a claim.
 The law argues that is plenty of time to discover the object or it should have been enough time for those who did not discover it.
 Some other common exceptions to the New York medical malpractice statute of limitations include:

 Continuous Treatment Doctrine

-Under the Continuous Treatment Doctrine, the clock on the 30 months doesn’t start ticking while a patient receives ongoing treatment for an illness or injury.
-One justification for this exception is the recognition that filing a medical malpractice lawsuit while receiving treatment could have an adverse effect on the patient’s level of care.
+Under the Continuous Treatment Doctrine, the 30-month statutes of limitations clock don’t start ticking while a patient receives ongoing treatment for an illness or injury.
+One justification for this exception is the recognition that filing a medical malpractice lawsuit while receiving treatment could have an adverse effect on the patient’s level of care from medical negligence.
 The clock begins to tick immediately once the patient has finished treatment with his or her provider.

 The clock towards the 2.5-year statute of limitations stops if the patient meets the legal definition of insanity.
 It starts again when his or her psychiatric disability ends.
 Recognizing that this condition is permanent in some people, state law caps the waiting period at 10 years.